- A unique wine made by the hands

 in the native Maori language of New Zealand.

-The Waimarama area is located in the fertile lands of Hawke’s Bay
+The Waimarama area is located in the blessed lands of Hawke’s Bay

 in the North Island of New Zealand,